IFRS updates

 EBITDALower (includes rent)Higher (excludes depreciation)

-Businesses should review their lease agreements and update accounting systems to recognise all leases on the balance sheet.
+Businesses should review their lease agreements and update accounting systems to recognise all leases on the balance sheet under the new FRS 102 lease model for 2026 reporting.

 2. Revenue recognition: IFRS 15 for SMEs

-The FRS 102 updates introduce the five-step model from IFRS 15 revenue recognition standard.
+The FRS 102 updates introduce the five-step model from IFRS 15, now effective for accounting periods beginning on or after 1 January 2026.
 This brings consistency to how companies recognise revenue from contracts with customers.

 The Five-step model: